HaiderSahib/TacoLaco/README.md

 # TacoLaco order web service

-The service accept a request as JSON array with the below format and return the order total as double.
-If the quantity of the order is >=4, a discount of 20% will applied to the total price.
+The service accepts a list of orders as JSON array and returns the order total as double.
+If the quantity of the order is >=4, a discount of 20% will be applied to the total price.

+## Request format

 ```
 [